-Figure A.11: This figure presents domain-specific representativeness tests.
-In Panel A, we focus on the subset of policies issued by the Ministry of Agriculture.
-We test for balance in pre-experimentation gross first-industry product.
-In Panel B, we focus on the subset of policies issued by the Ministry of Finance, and test for balance in pre-experimentation formal fiscal income.
-In Panel C, we explore the policies issued by the Ministry of Health and the National Population and Family Planning Commission and directly tested the population size against each other.
+Figure A.12: This figure presents an alternative test specification where we address an assumption rationalizing positive selection by focusing on different units of analysis.
+We plot the distribution of regression coefficients of the treatment dummy, in a specification with controls that are believed to be highly correlated with the unit of analysis.
+In Panel A, we focus on the subset of policies issued by the Ministry of Agriculture, and controlled for the gross production of agricultural industry.
+We test for balance in pre-experimentation GDP per capita in a regression form.
+In Panel B, we focus on the subset of policies issued by the Ministry of Finance, and test for balance in GDP per capita, controlling for fiscal income.
+In Panel C, we explore the policies issued by the Ministry of Health and the National Population and Family Planning Commission and tested for GDP per capita, controlling for population.